 If you would like to learn more about sponsorship opportunities, email our Development Director Alex Vitanye at email@example.com.

 Is there parking available?
-Participants may park at The Edgewater parking ramp.
+Participants may pay to park at The Edgewater parking ramp.
+The ramp fills up quickly, so plan to arrive with plenty of time before the run/walk begins.
 You may also find street parking or use City of Madison parking ramps.

-When can I check-in or pick up my bag?
-Participant check-in and registration the day of the event will begin at 8 a.m. on Lake Mendota at The Edgewater.
+When can I check in or pick up my race packet?
+Participant check-in and registration the day of the event will begin at 8 a.m. on LEVEL 5 of The Edgewater.
+The run/walk will begin promptly at 10 a.m. on Lake Mendota.

 What shoes should I wear?
 Participants are encouraged to choose their preferred footwear with weather, ice, and snow conditions in mind.
 Past runners and walkers have worn spikes, boots, snowshoes, and regular running/tennis shoes.